tensorpack/tensorpack/docs/tutorial/performance-tuning.md

 # Performance Tuning

 __We do not know why your training is slow__
-(and most of the times it's not due to issues in tensorpack), unless we can reproduce the slowness with your instsructions.
+(and most of the times it's not due to tensorpack), unless we can reproduce the slowness with your instsructions.

 Tensorpack is designed to be high-performance, as can be seen in the [benchmarks](https://github.com/tensorpack/benchmarks).